akhil27051999/Interview-Question-Bank/terraform.md

 - Document any manual/preconditions.
 - Use automated `plan`/`apply` in CI and periodically test recoveries.
 - Use infrastructure testing and drift detection.

----

-If you'd like, I can:
-- Integrate this reformatted Terraform section into your main README (replacing the original).
-- Reformat the remaining technology sections (Docker, Kubernetes, AWS, CI/CD, Monitoring, Linux & Shell, Networking) in the same style.
-- Split each section into separate Markdown files, or generate printable cheat-sheets / flashcards.

-Which would you like next?